 As a transitional institution, the SAC was a success.
 Its life was inherently limited, however, a fact that Steele recognized by recruiting Afrikaner constables to replace those from Britain and the dominions who left.
 By 1906 the force was being cut severely and Steele, who had officially retired from the NWMP in 1903, was making plans to leave.
 After eight months in England as adjutant to Baden-Powell, then inspector general of cavalry, Steele returned with his family to Canada, where in 1907 he was appointed commanding officer of Military District No.13 (Alberta and the District of Mackenzie).
 In 1910 he was transferred to command the more important Military District No.10, based in Winnipeg.
 There, among other things, he worked on reconstituting Lord Strathcona’s Horse as a Canadian cavalry unit and on preparing his memoirs.

 The outbreak of World War I in August 1914 postponed the release of Steele’s memoirs, then ready for publication, and removed any thoughts of civilian life from his mind.
-Although he was 63, Steele hoped to command the 1st Canadian Division, but the minister of militia and defence, Samuel Hughes*, rejected him on the grounds of age.
+Although he was 66 (at the time he claimed to be 62), Steele hoped to command the 1st Canadian Division, but the minister of militia and defence, Samuel Hughes*, rejected him on the grounds of age.
 Within a few months it became apparent that the war would last for some time and would require more military effort.
 In December 1914 Hughes promoted Steele to major-general and put him in charge of training in western Canada.
 When formation of the 2nd Canadian Division was announced early in 1915, Steele was offered command and he accepted.

 At the British War Office Lord Kitchener vetoed the appointment because he believed Steele was too old for an active combat command.
 Infuriated, and pressured by western Tories, the obstreperous Hughes now insisted that Steele be given the post, even though he still thought him to be overage and inexperienced with large military formations.
 A compromise was reached under which Steele would head the 2nd until it was sent to France.
 After assuming command on 25 May 1915, he handled its organization in Canada and training in England until he was replaced by Major-General Richard Ernest William Turner* in August.